Pembroke Welsh Corgi Dog Breed

 The Pembroke Welsh Corgi has a thick double coat to protect it from any harsh weather and rough terrain the breed may come across while herding.
 The breed has short legs and an elongated torso which gives the Pembroke a somewhat unusual appearance.
 The Pembroke has pointed ears and a naturally docked tail - which is the easiest way to tell the difference between the two Corgi breeds.

-Pembroke Welsh Corgi Coloring
+Pembroke Welsh Corgi Colors

 Pembroke Welsh Corgi Variations